jvkiran/testrepo/src/data/pages/terms-launch.md

 This Policy may be amended or updated from time to time to reflect changes in our practices with respect to the Processing of Personal Data, or changes in applicable law.
 We encourage you to read this Policy carefully, and to regularly check this page to review any changes we might make in accordance with the terms of this Policy.
 Your continued use of our Services or website constitutes your agreement to be bound by this Policy, as amended or updated from time to time.

+#### 2.1 Consent to international transfer in countries with lower level of data protection

+If you do not wish your Personal Data to be transferred to third countries outside the EU/EEA, please do not tick the consent box and do not send any Personal Data to Ocean Protocol Foundation.

-Please note that Ocean Protocol Foundation collects your Personal Data directly from the country where you are based and stores it on servers in EU.
+Please note that Ocean Protocol Foundation collects your Personal Data directly from the country where you are based and stores it on servers outside EU/EEA, which may be operated by third party service providers.
+Ocean Protocol Foundation needs to involve the third party service providers due to their legitimate interests in having a secure and sufficient storage system.
+Ocean Protocol Foundation chooses the respective third party service providers with due care and pays attention that such service providers respect the applicable privacy laws, are aware of the importance of protection of personal data and implement “state-of-the-art” technical and organizational measures.
+Therefore, your potential interests in not transferring your personal data do not outbalance the legitimate interest of Ocean Protocol Foundation.

+**WHEN CONSENTING TO THIS PRIVACY POLICY, YOU ALSO CONSENT TO SUCH INTERNATIONAL TRANSFER TO AND PROCESSING OF YOUR PERSONAL DATA BY SUCH THIRD PARTIES IN THIRD COUNTRIES OUTSIDE THE EU/EEA.
+PLEASE FIND A LIST OF THE THIRD PARTY SERVICE PROVIDERS AND THE RESPECTIVE THIRD COUNTRIES INVOLVED IN SUCH PROCESSING OF YOUR PERSONAL DATA UNDER SECTION [2.6 LAWFUL BASIS FOR PROCESSING PERSONAL DATA](#26-lawful-basis-for-processing-personal-data), ITEMS (A) TO (D).**

+**WITHDRAWAL OF CONSENT**

+In the rare circumstances where we ask for your consent to process your Personal Data, any consent is provided freely.
+If you give your consent, you have the right to withdraw your consent at any time.
+The withdrawal of consent does not affect the lawfulness of Processing based on consent before its withdrawal.
+After your withdrawal we will stop to Process your Personal Data, including storage.
+This paragraph is only relevant for Processing that is entirely voluntary – it does not apply for Processing that is necessary or obligatory in any way.
+To withdraw your consent, please send us an e-mail to <gdpr@oceanprotocol.com> or send a letter to Ocean Protocol Foundation Limited, 20 Pasir Panjang Road # 03-22/24, Mapletree Business City, Singapore 117439.

-#### 2.1 Which Personal Data we process
+#### 2.2 Which Personal Data we process

 The categories of Personal Data about you that we may Process include: